facebook/create-react-app/docusaurus/docs/developing-components-in-isolation.md

 ---
 id: developing-components-in-isolation
-title: Developing Components in Isolation
+title: Developing Components In Isolation
 ---

 Usually, in an app, you have a lot of UI components, and each of them has many different states.